Harry Bluestone

-Harry Bluestone (30 September 1907 - 22 December 1992) was an English-American composer and violinist who composed music for TV and film.
+Harry Bluestone (30 September 1907 - 22 December 1992) was a British-American composer and violinist who composed music for TV and film.
 He was prolific and worked mainly on composing with Emil Cadkin.
 Earlier on, he was a violinist and freelanced on radio in the 1930s with Artie Shaw, Benny Goodman and the Dorsey Brothers.
 Some of his compositions were also featured on APM Music.

 Early life

 Harry was born in England on 30 September 1907 and apparently went to New York as a boy.
 He took up the violin at a young age, and the liner notes on his Artistry in Jazz album reveal "he performed the Bruch G-Minor Violin Concerto to critical acclaim when only 7 years old."
 As a teenager, he travelled to Paris with a small jazz group to back up expatriate singer Josephine Baker.

 Harry graduated from the Institute of Musical Art (later renamed Juilliard School), and freelanced on numerous radio programmes in the 1930s with the Dorsey Brothers, Benny Goodman and Artie Shaw.
 He played with Bix Beiderbecke, Bunny Berigan and Red Nichols (who had in his employ a future cartoon sound genius named Treg Brown).